HectorBlisS/Chatty/README.md

 ### Analize the boilerplate

-Open the project folder with sublime text and enter into the `starter_code` folder, once you see all the files, open the index.html and analize the pieces in it.
+Open the project folder with sublime text and enter into the `starter_code` folder, once you see all the files, open the `index.html` and analyze the pieces in it.
 There are 3 main pieces.

 ## 2.- Let's login!

 In order to send messages in a chat you need to identify yourself.
-We are going to let the user make an account into our app and use the data to identify them, but wait! are we have to fulfill this anoing forms?, na!, we are going to use social network login!
+We are going to let the user make an account into our app and use the data to identify them, but wait! are we have to fulfill this annoying forms?, na!, we are going to use social network login!

 ### Activate the login method in Firebase console
 In the Firebase console, inside of the authentication section we clcik the "sign-in method" tab, we choose google, enable it and save.